tuhinkarmakar3882/Tremendously-Small-Logger/readme.md

 logger.disableMonkeyPatch()
 ```

-> With this approach, you can continue to use regular console.<log/info/error/debug/warn> methods
-> And your custom handler will be invoked at runtime, before calling the console methods.
+> With this approach, you can continue to use regular console.<log/info/error/debug/warn> methods & your custom handler will be invoked at runtime, before calling the console methods.

 Here's a sample: